 Trump to drop preferential trade treatment for India; Delhi plays down impact

-WASHINGTON/NEW DELHI: US President Donald Trump looked set to open a new front in his trade wars on Monday (Mar 4) with a plan to end preferential trade treatment for India that allows duty-free entry for up to US$5.6 billion worth of its exports to the United States.
+WASHINGTON/NEW DELHI: U.S. President Donald Trump looked set to open a new front in his trade wars on Monday with a plan to end preferential trade treatment for India that allows duty-free entry for up to US$5.6 billion worth of its exports to the United States.

 "I am taking this step because, after intensive engagement between the United States and the government of India, I have determined that India has not assured the United States that it will provide equitable and reasonable access to the markets of India," Trump said in a letter to congressional leaders.